EjbejaranosAI/IMAS/README.md

 ### 💻 Some Demo examples
 #### Rio: the big map
+This demo shows the general picture of how all agents combined behave in a real world scenario map.
+In this case this is a residential are from Rio de Janeiro.
+This can be further explored executing the main branch.

 https://user-images.githubusercontent.com/48654069/211533953-f39a0edf-bcde-422d-ba9b-56016bc33dda.mp4

 #### Backoff mechanism of collectors
+This demo demonstrates how collectors can backoff when they collide between them during a mission.
+Since they cannot improvise (no map knowledge), one of them needs to backtrack his path until he finds a node of escape and allow that way to the other collector to move on in his mission.

+This can be reproduced executing the "conflict_demo".

 https://user-images.githubusercontent.com/48654069/211534021-9f908355-c21c-4e30-8a16-4dd0018ad882.mp4

 #### Mission workflow on simplified map
+This demo shows how useful it can be, in a final stage where only one treasure is left to finish the problem, to have a mission mechanism.
+The diamond collector finds the diamond treasure (which he cannot collect in one go) and the explorers tell him the shortest path to it every time they cross paths.

+This can be reproduced executing the "conflict_demo".

 https://user-images.githubusercontent.com/48654069/211534073-6b375e66-321a-4b72-82d3-f5fedc8241d1.mp4

 #### Fast resolution on grid map
+This is an example on how the problem is solved in a simplified map.

+This can be reproduced executing the "conflict_demo".

 https://user-images.githubusercontent.com/48654069/211534113-61abd842-f0a7-4545-a8bb-39bf75146068.mp4